bpfarmer/Key/README.md

 Key is built on top of the FreeKey encryption protocol, which is a custom implementation of the axolotl protocol developed by Open Whisper Systems and Trevor Perrin.

 FreeKey is designed to offer perfect forward secrecy and replay protection, and relies on:

--EC-25519 for Public/Private Key generation
+- EC-25519 for Public/Private Key generation
--ECDH for Shared-Key Agreement
+- ECDH for Shared-Key Agreement
--ECDSA for signing
+- ECDSA for signing
--SHA-256 for MAC generation and verification.
+- SHA-256 for MAC generation and verification.

 ####Running Locally####